What Does Acts 2:2 Mean?

 Acts 2:1

-Sets the scene at Pentecost, showing the disciples gathered in unity before the Spirit descends.
+Sets the scene of the disciples gathered in unity, preparing for the promised outpouring of the Spirit.

 Acts 2:3